 Once you arrive at the Milwaukee Intermodal Station, getting to the Wisconsin State Fairgrounds is easy:

-- Local Transit: Milwaukee County Transit System (MCTS) buses provide direct routes to the Fair.
+- Local Transit: The Milwaukee County Transit System (MCTS) offers direct routes to the Fair.

 - Shuttles: Special shuttle services may be available during the Fair.
-Check if your hotel or what local bar or restaurant offers shuttle services.
+Check if your hotel, local bar, or restaurant offers shuttle services.

-- Ride-sharing: Services like Uber and Lyft are convenient options.
+- Ride-sharing services, such as Uber and Lyft, are convenient options.

 Rent a car

-If you’re considering renting a car during your visit, arrange to be dropped off at Gen Mitchell Airport Amtrak Station, MKA.
-From there, you can take the free shuttle to the airport, where several car rental companies are at the terminal.
+If you’re considering renting a car during your visit, arrange to get dropped off at the Gen Mitchell Airport Amtrak Station, MKA.
+From there, you can take the free shuttle to the airport, where several car rental companies are located at the terminal.
 Note that the Empire Builder does not stop at this depot.
 Here are the car rental companies at Milwaukee Gen Mitchell International Airport.

 Lodging for a visit to the Fair